Who can receive child care benefit?

 The information enclosed with the letter of decision, sent to you by NAV, provides information about the deadline for informing NAV that you intend to reside abroad (text in Norwegian)

-Changes in your income, family situation and/or work situation may affect the payment you receive from the Norwegian Labour and Welfare Administration.
+Changes in your income, (you receive cash-for-care benefit or there is a change in the payment of cash-for-care benefit), family situation and/or work situation may affect the payment you receive from the Norwegian Labour and Welfare Administration.
 Stays abroad may also affect your payment.
 You must therefore immediately report any changes to NAV immediately.

 Read more about Payment dates, holiday pay and tax withholding.